 Also of interest is that Boron has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of adults in Boron who are college-educated is close to the national average for all communities of 21.84%: 20.46% of the adults in Boron have a bachelor's degree or advanced degree.
+In terms of college education, Boron is nearly on par with the US average for all cities of 21.84%: 20.46% of adults 25 and older in Boron have a bachelor's degree or advanced degree.

 The per capita income in Boron in 2022 was $28,406, which is lower middle income relative to California and the nation.
 This equates to an annual income of $113,624 for a family of four.
 However, Boron contains both very wealthy and poor people as well.